Sinéad Sullivan-Paul

 Member of Canadian Association of Spiritual Care Sacred/Entheogenic Medicines Circle & Psychedelics Therapies Circle

-Cultural competence for spiritual care practitioners in psychedelics and non-ordinary states of consciousness - MAPS Podcast
+Cultural competency for spiritual care practitioners in non-ordinary states of consciousness -MAPS Podcast

 Indigenous Mindfulness & Neurodecolonization